Super Bowl LIV: Peyton Manning's advice to Chiefs, 49ers players battling long week before game

 MIAMI BEACH, Fla. – Peyton Manning knows a thing or two about winning Super Bowls.

-The former Indianapolis Colts and Denver Broncos star came away with two rings out of three tries during his career between the two teams.
+The former Indianapolis Colts and Denver Broncos star came away with two rings out of four tries during his career between the two teams.
 He made an appearance at the DIRECTV NFL Sunday Ticket Lounge in Miami Beach, Fla., on Friday and was asked by ESPN and ABC broadcaster Joe Tessitore what he did to manage Super Bowl week and the advice he can share to players on the Kansas City Chiefs and San Francisco 49ers.

 CLICK HERE FOR MORE SUPER BOWL LIV COVERAGE